EleutherAI/gpt-neo/README.md

 [Sacred](https://github.com/IDSIA/sacred) helps track experiments and is much nicer to work with than tensorboard.

+To setup:

+1. Install Docker and Docker-compose

+2. Run `docker-compose up`

 To use:

 1. Ensure model_dir doesnt have any metric logs in it (it trips up the metric stuff for tensorboard, which assumes that it's a continuation of the existing run).
 You can use `gsutil rm -r ...` to delete model dir